Tirunesh Dibaba: 2013: Third World Championship in the 10,000 metres

-Dibaba did not enter the 5000 metres at the World Championships, despite saying in July immediately after her Paris 5000 metres victory that she intended to contest both events.
+Tirunesh did not enter the 5000 metres at the World Championships, despite saying in July immediately after her Paris 5000 metres victory that she intended to contest both events.
 In explaining her decision to skip the race, she denied that she was avoiding longtime rival Meseret Defar, saying, "The [Ethiopian athletics] federation asked us to just run one race each, and that's why I left that race.
 Both of us have run many times, and they told us that they wanted upcoming athletes to have a chance, and we agreed with that."

-On 29 August, Dibaba resumed her rivalry with Defar in the 5000 metres at the Weltklasse Zürich, a Diamond League event.
+On 29 August, Tirunesh resumed her rivalry with Defar in the 5000 metres at the Weltklasse Zürich, a Diamond League event.
 Genzebe Dibaba took the lead after the last pacer dropped out, but she quit the race with 600 metres remaining.
 Tirunesh then took the lead, with Defar close behind, before Defar passed her in the last 100 metres.
 Defar finished the race in 14:32.83 with Tirunesh in second at 14:34.82.

-Three days later in Tilburg, Netherlands, Dibaba attempted to break Paula Radcliffe's 10 kilometer road race world record of 30:21.
-Although Dibaba fell short by 9 seconds, her 30:30 finish time was the fourth fastest ever and broke Gladys Cherono Kiprono's 2012 course record by 27 seconds.
-Dibaba also broke the Ethiopian national record (and her previous personal best) by 19 seconds.
+Three days later in Tilburg, Netherlands, Tirunesh attempted to break Paula Radcliffe's 10 kilometer road race world record of 30:21.
+Although Tirunesh fell short by 9 seconds, her 30:30 finish time was the fourth fastest ever and broke Gladys Cherono Kiprono's 2012 course record by 27 seconds.
+Tirunesh also broke the Ethiopian national record (and her previous personal best) by 19 seconds.

-Dibaba's final race of the season was the Great North Run in northern England on 15 September, where she was the defending champion.
-The race was billed as a "showdown" between Dibaba and Defar.
+Tirunesh's final race of the season was the Great North Run in northern England on 15 September, where she was the defending champion.
+The race was billed as a "showdown" between Tirunesh and Defar.
 However, the winner of the 2013 London Marathon and silver medalist at the 2012 London Olympics, Priscah Jeptoo from Kenya, won the race in the third fastest time ever for a half marathon (1:05.45).
 Only Radcliffe and Kenya's Susan Chepkemei had run faster.
-Defar finished second with a personal best and Dibaba third in a personal best time of 1:06:55.
+Defar finished second with a personal best and Tirunesh third in a personal best time of 1:06:55.

 2014–2015: Marathon debut followed by motherhood

-Dibaba made her marathon debut at the 2014 London Marathon.
+Tirunesh made her marathon debut at the 2014 London Marathon.
 She finished third in a time of 2:20:35, 14 seconds behind winner Edna Kiplagat and 11 seconds behind Florence Kiplagat (unrelated).
 Dibaba stopped briefly near the 30 kilometre mark to pick up a dropped water bottle.

-After becoming pregnant with her first child, Dibaba announced on 5 November that she would skip the 2015 season.
-Dibaba gave birth to a son in March 2015.
+After becoming pregnant with her first child, Tirunesh announced on 5 November that she would skip the 2015 season.
+Tirunesh gave birth to a son in March 2015.